GoogleCloudPlatform/cloud-foundation-fabric/blueprints/gcve/pc-minimal/README.md

 </p>

 The overall architecture is based on the following design decisions:
-- Each GCVE Private Cloud resides on a dedicated GCP project.
+- Each GCVE Private Cloud resides in a dedicated GCP project.
 - Each GCVE Private Cloud is connected to a dedicated VMware Engine Network (VEN).
-- Two Private Clouds can connect by establishing a peering between their rispectively VENs (Shared VEN are not supported).
+- Two Private Clouds can connect by establishing a peering between their respective VEN (Shared VENs are not supported).
-- The internet inbound/oubound connectivity is managed on the user VPC.
+- The internet inbound/oubound connectivity is managed in the customer VPC.

 The blueprint manages:
 - project creation
 - API/Services enablement
 - IAM role assignment for groups
-- VMware Egine Private Cloud creation
+- VMware Engine Private Cloud creation
 - [VMware Engine Network](https://cloud.google.com/vmware-engine/docs/networking/vmware-engine-network#standard_networks) creation
 - VPC attachment (Optional)
 - project-level organization policy definitions